 ALVA 6-12th grade program is teacher paced, graded and on a semester calendar.
 It is not mastery based or LC directed like the Elementary program.
-Students work the majority of the time on the computer and have online textbooks and have specific due dates for assignments.
+Students work mostly on the computer and have online textbooks with specific assignment due dates.